12

 Earn a Certificate for Teaching in Catholic Schools from St. Mary’s

-The Post-Baccalaureate Certificate for Teaching in Catholic Schools is for college graduates who are interested in teaching in elementary, middle or high school Catholic schools, especially in Texas.
+The Post-Baccalaureate Certificate for Teaching in Catholic Schools is a fully-online, summer course designed for college graduates interested in teaching in elementary, middle or high school Catholic schools, especially in Texas.
 This certificate fulfills the required teaching credential necessary for teachers to remain employed as instructional faculty at Catholic schools.

 The Texas Catholic Conference of Bishops Education Department (TCCB ED) requires teachers in Texas Catholic schools to have at least 12 hours of undergraduate or graduate education courses by the end of their second year of teaching.